Being Part Of South African Science History

 When he told the ladies why we were in town, one of them excitedly remarked that her great-grandson would be visiting the site the next day too as a prize for winning a local robotics contest.

 Zainaldo was only introduced to robotics last year, when his Physical Science teacher, Itumeleng Molefi, whose appointment at the school was sponsored by the SKA project, encouraged him to join the team.
-It is, however, not the only robotics competition Zainaldo has won, as his mother, Nicolene, explains when I went back the next day to secure a radio interview with him.
+It is, however, not the only robotics competition Zainaldo's won, as his mother, Nicolene, explains when I went back the next day to secure a radio interview with him.

 Now, Zainaldo along with two classmates are headed to Pretoria after winning gold in the regional leg of the World Robotics Olympiad in Cape Town last month.